Chipdeals/mobile-money-api-laravel/README.md

   ->amount(2000) //Amount of the transaction ->currency("XOF") // Any valid currency ->from("22951010200") // Sender phone number with country code préfix ->isWaveAccount(false) //optional.
+Required only for wave operator ->useOtp(false) //Required only for Orange Money Burkina.
+Get it from user after they generate it for your amount by doing: *144*4*6*montant#
-Required only for CI wave operator ->firstName("Iyam") // First name of the sender ->lastName("EVERICH") // Last name of the sender ->create();
+  ->firstName("Iyam") // First name of the sender ->lastName("EVERICH") // Last name of the sender ->create();